g-udi/gaudi-bash/README.md

-# Bash it
+# Bash-it

-**Bash it** is a mash up of my own bash commands and scripts, other bash stuff I have found and a shameless ripoff of [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
+**Bash-it** is a mash up of my own bash commands and scripts, other bash stuff I have found and a shameless ripoff of [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)

 Includes autocompletion, themes, aliases, custom functions, a few stolen pieces from Steve Losh, and more.